 Salesforce is the most secure and available platform in the industry.
 Yet data protection remains a shared responsibility as it does with all modern SaaS platforms.
 Customers are responsible for preventing user-inflicted data and metadata loss and corruption and for having a plan in place to recover if it happens.
 That’s why Salesforce recommends using a partner backup solution that can be found on the AppExchange.

-Despite this recommendation from Salesforce, our 2020 State of Salesforce Data Protection survey found that 88% of companies are lacking a comprehensive backup and recovery solution, which may be especially risky with many companies increasing their remote workforce.
+Despite this recommendation, our 2020 State of Salesforce Data Protection survey found that 88% of companies are lacking a comprehensive backup and recovery solution, which may be especially risky with many companies increasing their remote workforce.
 Furthermore, 69% say their company may be at significant risk of user-inflicted data loss.

 Salesforce Data Recovery Service Is Being Retired

 Last year, Salesforce announced that they will be retiring their last-resort data recovery service, effective July 31, 2020 because it has not met their high standards of customer success and trust.
 For customers who aren’t proactively backing up their data, Salesforce currently offers this last resort Data Recovery service.
 However, at a cost of over $10,000 and a 6-8 week recovery time this service is not an adequate option for many customers.
 The upcoming retiring of this last resort Data Recovery service is an excellent opportunity to remember that a proactive backup and recovery has always been a required and recommended best practice.
 Salesforce offers a number of native backup options to minimize your business risk of user-inflicted data loss.